WMInfoTech/admin-base/README.md

 ### Defaults

 If an environment variable is not specificed at runtime then the defaults for the variable will be used.
-At a minimum BANNERDB_JDBC, BANPROXY_PASSWORD, CAS_URL, and BANNER9_URL need to be set.
-It is highly recommended setting the TIMEZONE to the timezone of your Banner database.
+At a minimum BANNERDB_JDBC, BANPROXY_PASSWORD, CAS_URL, and BANNER9_URL need to be set for your application to be useful.
+It is highly recommended setting the TIMEZONE to the timezone of your Banner database too.

 ### Environment Variables